Speeding up Storybook with Brotli

 Use brotli compression to improve Storybook load times.

-Storybook recently introduced an on-demand architecture for 3x smaller builds and faster load times in the 6.4 release.
-I won't dive into the data or details.
+Since Storybook version 6.4, Storybook introduced an on-demand architecture for smaller builds and faster load times.
 At a high-level, Storybook achieves this performance improvement by loading each story independently rather than packing them into a single monolithic bundle.

 Now that we can bundle and lazy-load stories can be independently, I was curious if we could take one more step in optimizing our static story assets. 🤔